MetaMask/Nextjs-Starter/README.md

 ## Instructions:

+You are presented with a Next.js application that has a basic layout and a Context Provider.
+Your goal is to learn how to use the Metamask API to make this an application that users can interact with.

 ### 1 Basics: connecting the user

 - Verify if the user has Metamask installed or not.
 If not, link to the Metamask website.